Mikanwolfe/Artillery3/docs/A3R Design Docs.md

 > A3L showed me that the most real-world way of designing objects isn't always the best.
 Object-Oriented Design in itself, is an art.

+---

+# Hatsuyuki System

+As a test bench for the AI component, the Hatsuyuki system represents a separate DLL library containing the core logic utilised for artillery.
+For the sake of simplicity, I will be 'soldering certain lamps to the wall', which will be discussed in a later section.

+The significance of the DLL Library (Yes, I will be referring to it as 'DLL Library')  is for modularity.
+OOP programs are designed to be modular in nature through encapsulation and information hiding.
+Though Hatsuyuki at first will be a rather straightforward and highly coupled system, I am to slowly decouple the system to increase the usefulness outside of Artillery.

+##  Introduction

+Artificial intelligence in games is a crucial component

+## Current AI Systems

+## Implementation of Hatsuyuki

+---

+Hatsuyuki is too broad and unfeasible.
+Back to the drawing board.

+the high distinction project might as well just be A3R at this point.
+It's get that HD and leave.